-If you’re purchasing a home then you’re going to need to a down payment.
+If you’re purchasing a home, then you’re going to need a down payment.

-Many home buyers are not aware that they are able to withdraw from their 401k to use for the down payment.
+Many home buyers are not aware that they can withdraw from their 401k to use for the down payment.

-In this article we’re going to take a deeper look into the pros and cons of using funds from your 401k to buy a house.
+In this article, we’re going to take a more in-depth look into the pros and cons of using funds from your 401k to buy a house.

 What is a 401(k) Loan?

 You’re allowed to take out a loan from your 401k or IRA.
-Basically you will be borrowing money from yourself and then paying yourself back with interest.
+You will be borrowing money from yourself and then paying yourself back with interest.

 The 401k loan will be required to paid back, usually automatically deducted from your paychecks.

 A 401(k) loan has a tax advantage over a typical early withdrawal from your 401k without paying it back.